nielslange/eco-cube-ubud/walkway/README.md

 # Walkway

-As a host
+As a guest
-I want to have light at the walkway
+I want to the walkway to be illuminated
-So that my guest don't need a flashlight to walk to the house.
+So that I don't need a flashlight when approaching the house in the dark.

 ## Potential lamps